kostasthanos/Dice-Roller-Game/README.md

 ### Dice Roller it's a two player game with dices
 Watch the game in action on this video : [Dice Roller Game](https://www.youtube.com/watch?v=AiqHsKFflec)

-Looking at the picture below which is the mainpage of the game there are some options which the two players should adjust.
+Looking at the picture below (mainpage of the game) there are some options which the two players should adjust.

 <p align="center">
    <img src="imgs/full.png">